robert-abc/helsinki/README.md

 # Installation, usage instructions and examples.

-All the codes are available in this repository.
 There is a jupyter notebook called 'notebook_example.ipynb' explaining how to clone the repository, how to generate the results and how to visualize them.
 It includes an example from the blur step 15.
+All the codes needed are available in this repository.

-It is also possible to execute the code via Google Colab.
-The HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via
+It is also possible to execute the code via Google Colab:  (INSERIR URL) The HDC dataset can be uploaded to a google drive account, linking it to the Google Colab via

-directly into the Colab (not recommended) or  and linking to github via
 <img src="drive-to-colab.png" width="300">
+(it's not recommended to upload the images directly into the Colab with a free account because of running time limitations)

 We need to mention that we adapted functions from the following two papers:
 * From the original "Deep Image prior" paper[[3]](#3)